Is It Worth Suing an Uninsured Driver?

 • Wyoming (5.8 percent)

-In any state, you never know when other drivers have insurance or not, and an uninsured driver crashing into you can cause many complications.
-Penalties for Driving Without Car Insurance by State - Kelley Blue Book (KBB) - View a complete list of state-by-state penalties for driving without insurance, including fines, imprisonment, registration suspension, and license suspension.
-States in which drivers have license plates confiscated or turned in for driving without insurance include:
+Penalties for Driving Without Car Insurance by State - Kelley Blue Book (KBB) - In this guide, you can view a complete list of state-by-state penalties for driving without insurance, including fines, imprisonment, registration suspension, and license suspension.

 • Arkansas